 54 tropical oceanfront acres in the heart of Kapalua surrounded by world-class golf courses, award-winning D.T.
 Fleming …More

-Traveller from North Wales
+Traveller from Burlingame, CA

 Fronting a deep, half-mile stretch of beach on the sunny Kohala Coast, this family-friendly Waikoloa Beach resort is located …More

 Our Fairmont Orchid experience was more than just the beautiful grounds and facility and wonderful food.
 It was also the people who work there.
 They are young and warm and exceptionally personable and responsive.
 On numerous occasions they went out of their way to make our vacation experience special.
 We visited and ate in the other great resort hotels in the area and we were so glad to have chosen the Fairmont Orchid.
 We would return in a heat beat and recommend it to everyone.